-I am currently pastor of First Baptist Church of Hyattsville Maryland.
+I am currently pastor of Kingsway Baptist Church in Toronto, Ontario, Canada.
 I was born and raised in Winston-Salem, NC and grew up attending church regularly with my family, but dropped out of church activities as a teenager.
 There was a time, when I would sit in my parents’ car out in the church parking lot for 45 minutes to an hour, crouched down in the floorboard so no one would see me, just to avoid going to Sunday School.
 It didn’t interest me.
 Church didn’t interest me.
 I found it boring and pretentious.
 The fact that God grew that kid up to become a preacher is typical of the kind of wonderful irony that defines the gospel story.

 During college I came to faith, under the influence of professors like Dr. Ralph C. Wood, the writings of C.S.
 Lewis, and my college girlfriend, Kristen, now my wife of thirteen years.
 I started reading Scripture seriously for the first time and was riveted by the powerful (even radical) message of love, grace, and salvation that Jesus both taught and embodied.
 Regardless of what I thought or felt about church, I wanted to follow that guy.
 Jesus led me back to church, and I’ve been there ever since.